davissandefur/JavaScript30/readme.md

+## Davis Sandefur's changes

+All work that I have done is included in the -START files.
+I am working my own way through it without using the videos except to check my solutions or if I get stuck.

 ![](https://javascript30.com/images/JS3-social-share.png)

 # JavaScript30

 Starter Files + Completed solutions for the JavaScript 30 Day Challenge.

 Grab the course at [https://JavaScript30.com](https://JavaScript30.com)